feg-lab/feg-lab.github.io/index.md

 # Molecular basis of adaptive traits and evolutionary change

 We are a group of scientists at Nord University who want to understand the genetic mechanisms that create and maintain phenotypic diversity from the molecular to the species level.
-We work towards discovering the genotype-to-phenotype map for adaptive traits and to predict how adaptation to future conditions might be constrained by past natural selection.
+We work towards discovering the genotype-to-phenotype map for adaptive traits and the mechanisms that facilitate or constrain future adaptive evolution.

 {% include section.html %}